 CEO & President

-During Shapiro’s seven-year tenure, MMP opened a Western Massachusetts office and launched initiatives including: Champions of Mentoring at Fenway Park, Highland Street AmeriCorps Ambassadors of Mentoring, Red Sox Mentoring Challenge, Quality-Based Membership, Mass Mentoring Counts and the Bill Russell Mentoring Grants Program.
-MMP grew by 400 percent, protected and increased state funding for mentoring, collaborated to attract federal funding and distributes more than $300,000 to the field, $500,000 in services and $250,000 in match activities and scholarships for mentees.
+Shapiro was previously the CEO of MENTOR’s Massachusetts affiliate, Mass Mentoring Partnership (MMP).
+During his tenure, MMP launched Champions of Mentoring at Fenway Park, Highland Street AmeriCorps Ambassadors of Mentoring, Mass Mentoring Counts and the Bill Russell Mentoring Grants Program.
+MMP grew by 400 percent, increased state funding for mentoring, attracted federal funding and distributed almost $1 million in financial assistance, capacity building, and match activities to mentoring programs.
+The number of young people matched increased by almost 50 percent during Shapiro’s seven years at MMP.

 Chief Program Officer